-Restitution: Repayment to the College or to an affected Party for damages (amount to be determined by the College) resulting from a violation of this Code.
+Restitution: Repayment to the College or to an affected party for damages resulting from a violation of this Code.
 To enforce this sanction, the College reserves the right to withhold its transcripts and degrees or to deny a student participation in graduation ceremonies and privileged events.